 In addition to the Project features described above, there may be a need for additional facilities and associated activities beyond the parameters set forth in the Final Remedy Design.
 A Future Activity Allowance has been included in the Project Description and the SEIR to ensure that a comprehensive environmental analysis is included should additional activities be warranted over the decades long Project implementation.
-More information can be found in Chapter 3 "Project Description," Section 3.6.
-Table 1-1 and Table 1-2 provide a summary of the main components that comprise the Project, and that are evaluated in this SEIR.
+More information about the Project features and details can be found in Chapter 3 "Project Description," Section 3.6-Subsection 3.6.1, and Table 1-1 and Table 1-2 provide a summary of the main components that comprise the Project, and that are evaluated in this SEIR.